aaronpo97/the-biergarten-app/README.md

 The Biergarten App is a web application designed for beer lovers to share their favorite brews and breweries with like-minded people online.

-This application's stack consists of Next.js, Prisma and Vercel Postgres.
+This application's stack consists of Next.js, Prisma and Neon Postgres.
 I'm motivated to learn more about these technologies while exploring my passion for beer.

 I've also incorporated different APIs into the application, such as the Cloudinary API for